democracy-how/democracy-how/README.md

 </blockquote>

 There is plenty of material written on how to topple dictatorships, generate revolutions, and so on.
 However, it is worth to note that post-revolution societies often live in violent and unstable social environment.
 Sometimes even more violent and unstable compared to the past times of the deposed dictatorship.
 The outcome of a regime change is often from a dictatorship to anarchy to another dictatorship at best and to a bloody war and genocide at worth (e.g., French revolution, Chinese revolution).
-Some intermediary steps of some sort of democracy may show up after regime change while the common people on the ground feel that they have less means to feed themselves and they are less secure than they were prior to a revolution.
+Some intermediary steps of some sort of democracy may show up after regime change while the common people on the ground feel that they have less means to feed themselves and they are less secure than they were prior to a revolution.</br>

 This book is dedicated to explain on how to transition from a dictatorship to a democracy without having millions killed, enslaved, and tortured.
 In addition, this book describes the entire spector of democratization of a society and not limiting itself to discuss solely the initial transition from dictatorship to some preliminary democratic state.
 Meaning, the transition to democracy is viewed as a constant and potentially never ending change of improvements to how society works on many levels.
 A transition that isn't viewed as black vs white, but rather as a sequence of changes of all shades of colors.